GarNepNep/GarNepNep/README.md

 - 👋 Hi, I’m @GarNepNep
 - 👀 I’m interested in Maching learning, data science and software engineering
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on music, video games and robotics
 - 📫 How to reach me ...

 <!---